List of UK charts and number-one singles (1969–1988): New Musical Express (NME)

 The New Musical Express (NME) chart was the first in the United Kingdom to gauge musics' popularity by physical sales – previously sheet music sales were used.
 NME's co-founder Percy Dickins imitated the chart produced by American Billboard magazine and began to compile Britain's first hit parade in 1952.
 Other periodicals produced their own charts and The Official Charts Company and Guinness' British Hit Singles & Albums regard NME as the canonical British singles chart until 10 March 1960.
-After this Record Retailer is regarded as the canonical source until February 1969, when the BMRB was formed.
+After this Record Retailer is regarded as the canonical source until February 1969, when the BMRB chart began.
 However, during the 1960s NME had the biggest circulation of charts in the decade and was the most widely followed.

 After 1969, NME continued to compile charts in the 1970s and 1980s and ended its time as the longest running independently compiled in May 1988.

 Melody Maker

 Melody Maker compiled its own chart from 1956 until 1988 which was used by many national newspapers.
 It was the third periodical to compile a chart and rivaled existing compilers NME and Record Mirror.
 Melody Maker's chart, like NME's, was based on a telephone poll of record stores.
 Melody Maker compiled a Top 20 for its first chart using figures from 19 shops on 7 April 1956.
 During the 1950s, sample sizes ranged from around 14–33 shops and on 30 July 1960 the phoning of record shops was supplemented with postal returns; the first chart to use this method sampled 38 stores from 110 returns.
 On 26 August 1967, Disc, owned by the same company as Melody Maker, stopped compiling their own chart and started using the Melody Maker chart.
 In its 9 February 1963 edition, Melody Maker disclosed that it received chart returns from 245 retailers and that its chart was audited by auditors supplied by Middlesex County Council.
-By the end of 1969, however, with the establishment of the BMRB, Melody Maker and NME had reduced their sample pool to 100 stores.
+By the end of 1969, however, with the establishment of the BMRB chart, Melody Maker and NME had reduced their sample pool to 100 stores.